 IBD and parenthood - Survey on couples with IBD and their offspring

 EFCCA is embarking on an exciting new project under the title "EFCCA Academy- Training Certified Patient Experts".
-The pilot phase will be launched mid 2018.
+The pilot phase was launched in mid 2018.